Helsinki-NLP/XED/README.md

 **Öhman, E., Pàmies, M., Kajava, K. and Tiedemann, J., 2020.
 XED: A Multilingual Dataset for Sentiment Analysis and Emotion Detection.
 In Proceedings of the 28th International Conference on Compputational Linguistics (COLING 2020).**

-Please cite the paper if you use the dataset.
+Please cite this paper if you use the dataset.

 Some preliminary and related work has also been discussed in the following papers: